 Did you know?

-A newly-wed Zulu woman is not considered a part of her family, but of her husband's.
+A married Zulu woman is no longer considered a part of her own family, but of her husband's.

 Zulu villages, found all through the KwaZulu-Natal province, are an integral part of this fiercely proud people's traditional way of life.

 The Zulu, meaning ‘people of the heavens', were once a disparate group of clans and chieftainships that were melded into a mighty, feared kingdom by Shaka in the early 19th century.